irajs/DASH-IF-IOP/90-Security.inc.md

 }
 </xmp>

-The above data sets are combined, serialized and digitally signed to arrive at the final form of the authorization token: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImV4cCI6IjE1MTYyMzkwMjIifQ.eyJhdXRob3JpemVkX2tpZHMiOlsiMTYxMWYwYzgtNDg3Yy00NGQ0LTliMTktODJlNWE2ZDU1MDg0IiwiZGIyZGFlOTctNmI0MS00ZTk5LTgyMTAtNDkzNTAzZDU2ODFiIl19.HJA7CGSEHkU9WtcX0e9IEBzhxwoiRxicnaZ5QW5wEfM`
+The above data sets are serialized and digitally signed to arrive at the final form of the [=authorization token=]: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImV4cCI6IjE1MTYyMzkwMjIifQ.eyJhdXRob3JpemVkX2tpZHMiOlsiMTYxMWYwYzgtNDg3Yy00NGQ0LTliMTktODJlNWE2ZDU1MDg0IiwiZGIyZGFlOTctNmI0MS00ZTk5LTgyMTAtNDkzNTAzZDU2ODFiIl19.HJA7CGSEHkU9WtcX0e9IEBzhxwoiRxicnaZ5QW5wEfM`
 </div>

-The authorization tokens are issued by an authorization service, which is part of a solution's business logic.
-The authorization service has access to project-specific context (e.g. the active session, user identification and database of purchases/entitlements) which it uses to make its decisions.
-A single authorization service can be used to issue authorization tokens for multiple license servers, simplifying architecture in solutions where multiple license server vendors are used.
+[=Authorization tokens=] are issued by an authorization service, which is part of a solution's business logic.
+The authorization service has access to project-specific context that it needs to make its decisions (e.g. the active session, user identification and database of purchases/entitlements).
+A single authorization service can be used to issue [=authorization tokens=] for multiple license servers, simplifying architecture in solutions where multiple license server vendors are used.

 <figure>
 	<img src="Diagrams/Security/LicenseRequestModel-BaselineArchitecture.png" />
 	<figcaption>Role of the authorization service in DRM workflow related communication.</figcaption>
 </figure>

-An authorization service SHALL digitally sign any issued authorization token with an algorithm from the "HMAC with SHA-2 Functions" or "Digital Signature with ECDSA" sets as defined in [[!jwt]].
-The HS256 algorithm is recommended as a default choice, as it is a required part of every JWT implementation.
-License server implementations SHALL validate the digital signature and reject tokens with invalid signatures or tokens using signature algorithms not referenced here.
+An authorization service SHALL digitally sign any issued [=authorization token=] with an algorithm from the "HMAC with SHA-2 Functions" or "Digital Signature with ECDSA" sets as defined in [[!jwt|the JWT specification]].
+The HS256 algorithm is recommended as a highly compatible default, as it is a required part of every JWT implementation.
+License server implementations SHALL validate the digital signature and reject tokens with invalid signatures or tokens using signature algorithms other than those referenced here.

 #### Obtaining authorization tokens #### {#CPS-lr-model-authz-requesting}

-To obtain an authorization token, a DASH client needs to know the URL of the authorization service.
+To obtain an [=authorization token=], a DASH client needs to know the URL of the authorization service.
 DASH services SHOULD specify the authorization service URL in the MPD using the `dashif:authzurl` element (see [[#CPS-mpd-drm-config]]).

-If no authorization service URL is provided by the MPD nor by custom business logic or configuration in the DASH client, a DASH client SHALL NOT attach an authorization token to a license request.
+If no authorization service URL is provided by the MPD nor made available at runtime, a DASH client SHALL NOT attach an [=authorization token=] to a license request.
 Absence of this URL implies that authorization operations are performed in a manner transparent to the DASH client (see [[#CPS-lr-model-deployment]]).

-DASH clients will use zero or more authorization tokens depending on the number of authorization service URLs defined.
-One authorization token is requested from each distinct authorization service URL.
-The authorization service URL is specified individually for each DRM system and content key (i.e. as part of each DRM system specific `ContentProtection` descriptor).
-Services SHOULD use a single authorization token but MAY divide the scope of authorization tokens if appropriate (e.g. different DRM systems might use different license server vendors that use incompatible license token formats).
+DASH clients will use zero or more [=authorization tokens=] depending on the number of authorization service URLs defined for the set of all selected content keys.
+One [=authorization token=] is requested from each distinct authorization service URL.
+The authorization service URL is specified individually for each [=DRM system=] and content key (i.e. it is part of the [=DRM system configuration=] data set).
+Services SHOULD use a single [=authorization token=] covering all content keys and [=DRM systems=] but MAY divide the scope of [=authorization tokens=] if appropriate (e.g. different [=DRM systems=] might use different license server vendors that use mutually incompatible license token formats).

+Note: Path or query string parameters in the authorization service URL can be used to differentiate between license server implementations (and their respective [=authorization token=] formats).

-DASH clients MAY cache and reuse authorization tokens up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
-DASH clients SHOULD automatically request a new authorization token if the license server indicates that the authorization token was rejected, even if the "Expiration Time" claim is not present or does not indicate expiration (see [[#CPS-lr-model-errors]]).
+DASH clients MAY cache and reuse [=authorization tokens=] up to the moment specified in the token's `exp` "Expiration Time" claim (defaulting to "never expires").
+DASH clients SHOULD automatically request a new [=authorization token=] if the license server indicates that the [=authorization token=] was rejected (for any reason), even if the "Expiration Time" claim is not present or does not indicate expiration (see [[#CPS-lr-model-errors]]).

-Before requesting an authorization token, a DASH client SHALL take the authorization service URL and add/replace a `kids` query string parameter containing a comma-separated list of `default_KID` values obtained from the MPD.
-This list will contain every `default_KID` for which authorization is requested (i.e. every `default_KID` for which the same URL was specified in `dashif:authzurl`).
-This modified URL will be used for the authorization token request.
+Before requesting an [=authorization token=], a DASH client SHALL take the authorization service URL and add or replace the `kids` query string parameter containing a comma-separated list of `default_KID` values obtained from the MPD.
+This list SHALL contain every `default_KID` for which proof of authorization is requested from this authorization service (i.e. every distinct `default_KID` for which the same URL was specified in `dashif:authzurl`).
+This modified URL, containing the `kids` query string parameter, will be used for the [=authorization token=] request.

+To request an [=authorization token=], a DASH client SHALL make an HTTP GET request to this URL, attaching to the request any standard contextual information used by the underlying platform and allowed by active security policy (e.g. any active HTTP cookies).
+This data can be used by the authorization service to identify the user and assess the rights of the user.

+Note: For DASH clients operating on a web browser platform, effective use of the authorization service may require the authorization service to exist on the same origin as the website hosting the DASH client in order to permit session cookies to be used.

+If the HTTP response status code indicates a successful result and `Content-Type: text/plain`, the HTTP response body is the authorization token.

 <div class="example">
 Consider an MPD that specifies the authorization service URL `https://example.com/Authorize` for the content keys with `default_KID` values `1611f0c8-487c-44d4-9b19-82e5a6d55084` and `db2dae97-6b41-4e99-8210-493503d5681b`.